 “Draft documents are not filed in the trial master file unless they report important decisions or new information about the trial.
-For example, the study team would file the Core ICF, Country-specific ICF or Site-specific ICF “Tracked Changes” documents if revised due to a protocol amendment.”
+For example, the study team would file the Core ICF, Country-specific ICF, or Site-specific ICF “Tracked Changes” documents if revised due to a protocol amendment.”

-“Drafts should be administrative, and should be filed as such.
+“Drafts should be administrative and should be filed as such.
 They can be kept in other storage locations and used for development reference.
 No-one audits to drafts.”

 “If a health authority is inspecting to Track Changes versions, then there is a bigger problem than just what is in the files.”

 “Only the final document should be in the TMF.
-Drafts documents are working documents and if retained, should only be keep until the study is finished.
+Drafts documents are working documents and if retained, should only be kept until the study is finished.
 They would only be archived if that is the company policy.”